 Benefits for companies

-This possibility of analysing the future can be of real benefit to companies, as it makes customer behaviour, product and risk management, but also profit forecasts etc. visible and, above all, foreseeable.
+This possibility of analysing the future can be of real benefit to companies, as it makes customer behaviour, product and risk management, but also profit forecasts etc. visible and, above all, predictable.
 Predictive analytics software is often used as an extension to the BI in ERP system developed and offered.
-However, until now, the competent maintenance of the data and a certain know-how about the software is necessary to make the advantages of the application usable for the company.
-In the future, however, solutions will be simplified for non-specialist users.
+To date, however, competent maintenance of the data and a certain level of software expertise have been necessary in order to utilise the benefits of the application for the company.
+In future, however, solutions will be simplified for non-specialised users.

 Data warehouse or data lake